schlarpc/overengineered-cloudfront-s3-static-website/README.md

 * No usage of KMS encryption for S3 buckets (AWS limitations)
     * After further research, it appears this can be made to work for the log bucket, but not the content bucket; this is a low-priority TODO
 * Some Lambda execution policies are overly broad
-* Log groups for Lambda@Edge replicated functions are not captured in the template
-    * This might be possible with a stack set, but you can't easily build a stack set from a single stack.
-It also wouldn't automatically update for new regions.
 * Stack deletion will fail on the Lambda@Edge function but will succeed after several hours (AWS limitation)
 * Directory URLs must end in "/" to get index.html retrieval behavior (e.g http://example.com/foo will not return the content at foo/index.html)
 * No KMS encryption for CloudWatch logs